davibera98/Robot-Programming-Project/README.md

 ```

-Go to the 3° terminal and move the robot in the simulator using the keyboard
+Go to the teleop terminal and move the robot in the simulator using the keyboard